Skip to main content

 Property Revenue

 Higher-revenue properties often command lower percentage rates because the absolute dollar amount is still significant.
 A co-host might accept 15% on a property grossing $8,000/month ($1,200) but expect 25% on one grossing $3,000/month ($750).
+Use our Co-Host Splitter to model different revenue scenarios.

 Market Competition